by Hazel Ureta

 All throughout, Mina was a fun, engaging speaker.
 I couldn’t help but think how she was clearly an expert on all things romance—writing and books, a true reader, and writer at heart.

 As for the writers in the workshop, they were active and eager to learn more about romance writing.
 Since they had an awesome speaker, they were interacting and laughing and learning with and from each other.

 Should the opportunity ever arise again, I’d love to join more of Ayala Museum’s workshops.
 Their romance writing class left a great impression and I believe they offer the most knowledgeable teachers/speakers and the best experience with their workshops.
 I highly encourage everyone who’s ever wanted to join a workshop or a writing class to check out the ones available at Ayala Museum!

-Fun fact: One of the members of the group literally just got married on the day of the workshop.
+Fun fact, by the way: One of the members of the group literally just got married on the day of the workshop.
 The workshop is that unmissable, if I must say.
-Really thankful to Ms. Marj and Mina for having me and Bookbed! ☁
+Really thankful to Ms. Marj and Mina for having me and Bookbed!

 Anything to share? :)